 • Field events which were originally recorded in feet and inches have been converted to their metric equivalents.

 The use of automatic timing, using photo-finish equipment, first started to appear regularly in the 1980s, although the equipment was sometimes used in major championships in earlier years.
-Where information is available, then these times have been used in preference to the hand times that were declared at the time.
+Where information is available, automatic times have been used in preference to the hand times that were declared at the time.

 However, it is only from 2000 that the events up to and including 200 metres are ranked on automatic times only, with hand-timed performances not been giving a ranking.

 Manually-timed performances are recorded to one-tenth of a second, automatically-timed performances are recorded to one-hundredth of a second.

 The Archive information has been compiled by Arnold Black for the Scottish Association of Track Statisticians.
 With grateful thanks to Rita Smith for the extensive data entry work undertaken.